U.S. added 336,000 jobs in September, blowing past forecasts

 The September hiring report arrives with a Federal Reserve closely parsing economic data to determine whether the central bank should raise its benchmark rate again this year.

-Job growth has stayed strong even amid high inflation and with the Fed raising interest rates at their most rapid pace in four decades.
+Job growth has stayed strong even amid high inflation and with the Fed raising interest rates at their fastest pace in four decades.

 "This strong jobs number, allied with the rise in job openings in August and recent upward revisions to estimates of the cushion of excess household savings, point to upside risks to the near-term U.S. economic outlook," Brian Coulton, chief economist at Fitch Ratings, said in an email.
 "The labor market is not going to cool with job growth continuing at this rapid pace.
 This will keep upward pressure on wages, making it more likely that the Fed has further to go in raising interest rates."